-Before embarking on the Trump’s America project, Daniel Allott was the Washington Examiner’s deputy commentary editor.
+Before embarking on The Race To 2020 project, Daniel Allott was the Washington Examiner’s deputy commentary editor.
 Before joining the Examiner in 2015, he worked as a freelance writer and contributor to Investor’s Business Daily’s Leaders and Success page.
 He was also a senior writer at American Values, a Washington, D.C. based public policy organization.

 Daniel has written for the New York Times, Wall Street Journal, Politico, USA Today, National Review and dozens of other publications.
 He has also edited several books.
 He’s a former National Review Institute Washington Fellow.
 Daniel is a graduate of the University of Wisconsin – Madison and Georgetown University’s Public Policy Institute.
 He was born in Reading, England and has lived in England, New York, Wisconsin, Hawaii, Spain, and Washington, D.C.